axibase/atsd-use-cases/research/workshop/technical-writing.md

 ### Headings and Titles

 Avoid using fenced text in headings.
-Capitalize the words in a heading except for "a", "to", "the", "in", "for", "from", "with", or "by."
+Capitalize the words in a heading prepositions and articles.
 If these words are the first word of the heading, capitalize the word.

 Recommended format: